-Gigantopithecus Blacki died off a hundred thousand years ago, and while it would have encountered some of our relatives it did not live in Asia around the time modern humans moved in.
+Gigantopithecus Blacki died off long ago and, while it would have encountered some of our relatives, it did not live in Asia around the time modern humans moved in.

 If Giganto began to evolve while still in Asia it may have become bipedal (if it wasn’t already) and more human-like, and now exists as what we call the Yeti.
 When sea levels were lower during the last ice age there was a great exchange of fauna between North America and Asia, across a land we now call Beringia.

-Beringia was the wide expanse of land which now makes up the sea floor under the present-day Bering Sea, and is also known as the Bering Land Bridge.
+Beringia was the wide expanse of land which now makes up the seafloor under the present-day Bering Sea.
+It is also known as the Bering Land Bridge.
 Humans are believed to have made this trip and populated the Americas.

 Plesiosaurs were marine reptiles that lived during the time of the dinosaurs.
 There were many different types, in all shapes and sizes.
-The ones we are most familiar with are the long-necked, big-bodied animals with the flippers.
-Plesiosaurs mostly ate fish, but some of the bigger ones would have dined on larger aquatic animals, and may have even plucked a dinosaur from the shore now and then.
+The ones we are most familiar with are the long-necked, big-bodied animals with flippers.
+Plesiosaurs mostly ate fish, but some of the bigger ones would have dined on larger aquatic animals and may have even plucked a dinosaur from the shore now and then.

 It is widely accepted that the same mass-extinction event that wiped out the dinosaurs did in the large marine reptiles as well, about 65 million years ago.
 But there are those who think some plesiosaurs are still with us, and they have plenty of reasons to say so.

-Aquatic monsters matching the description of some of these reptiles have come from lakes all over the word, as well as the open ocean.
+Aquatic monsters matching the description of some of these reptiles have come from lakes all over the world, as well as the open ocean.
 This is one theory that allegedly explains the Loch Ness Monster.
 Because Loch Ness is connected to the ocean, the story goes that a population of plesiosaurs somehow escaped from the sea and into the confines of the lake.

 This theory has issues on many levels, but the sheer rash of lake monster sightings from around the planet leads many cryptozoologists to keep the plesiosaur explanation on the table.